Collective cluster nucleation dynamics in quantum magnets

+The high-energy spectrum of our antiferromagnetic case maps to the low-energy spectrum of the ferromagnetic Ising model, in which cluster formation and metastability are usually discussed~\cite{kormos2017-cg, lagnese2021-cg, darbha2024-cg}.
 In the classical limit $\Omega=0$ and for $h_z=0$, the fully polarized states are degenerate and the highest energy states of the Hamiltonian.
-The number of unsatisfied bonds (bonds with opposite spins) determines the energy difference of other states to the two extremal states.
-In a closed quantum system, the high-energy spectrum of our antiferromagnetic case maps to the low-energy spectrum of the ferromagnetic Ising model, in which cluster formation and metastability are usually discussed~\cite{kormos2017-cg, lagnese2021-cg, darbha2024-cg}.
+For a general state, the number of bonds connecting spins of opposite orientation, which constitute domain walls, determines the energy difference to the two extremal states.
 A finite longitudinal field $h_z$ biases one of the spin orientations against the other, such that the domain wall energy cost can be compensated.
 For the system being initially in the $\ket|\downarrow>^{\otimes N}$ state, this leads to a characteristic spectrum of resonances in $h_z$, where confined clusters of $k$ flipped spins and a given domain wall length become degenerate with the initial state.
-The single spin flip resonance is at an energy of $h_z^S=-4J$, and at higher energies resonances of larger cluster sizes $k$ follow (see \autoref{fig:1}a).
-The energetic position of the higher-lying collective resonances is determined by the equality of the surface energy cost ($J$ per unsatisfied bond) to the volume energy gain ($h_z$ per flipped spin), resulting in $h_z^{C}(k) = - 2J(k+1)/k$.
+The single spin flip resonance is at an energy of $h_z^S=-2J$, and at higher energies resonances of larger cluster sizes $k$ follow (see \autoref{fig:1}a).
+The energetic position of the collective resonances is determined by the equality of the surface energy gain ($-J/2$ per opposite-spin bond) to the volume energy cost ($h_z$ per flipped spin), resulting in $h_z^{C}(k) = - J(k+1)/k$.
 This series of many-body resonances is constrained to feature no loops in the confined cluster shapes.
-The energetic cascade of $k$-sized clusters is bounded from above by a special resonance at $h_z^{A} = -2J$.
+The energetic cascade of $k$-sized clusters is bounded from above by a special resonance at $h_z^{A} = -J$.
 At this deconfinement point, all clusters featuring a single loop are resonant, independent of their size.
 Additionally, clusters with a certain number of kinks (see \autoref{fig:1}b, lower-left) are in or near resonance due to the contribution of diagonal interactions, which increase the energy of such clusters.
-A finite transverse field $\Omega$ induces quantum fluctuations leading to a broadening of the resonances and, already for moderate amplitudes, to a non-perturbative renormalization of the confined cluster energies $h_z^{C}(k)$~\cite{supplement}.
+A finite transverse field $\Omega$ induces quantum fluctuations leading to a broadening of the resonances and to a renormalization of the confined cluster energies $h_z^{C}(k)$~\cite{supplement}.